ielvisd/eqara/pedagogy.md

 ### Chapter 13.
 Mastery Learning

-*   **True Mastery:** Math Academy implements true mastery learning at a **fully granular level** (topic by topic) by leveraging the KG.
+*   **True Mastery:** Effective systems implement true mastery learning at a **fully granular level** (topic by topic) by leveraging the KG.
 This is only attainable at scale through an adaptive system that emulates 1-on-1 tutoring.

 ### Chapter 14.
 Minimizing Cognitive Load